-The topic for the 2020 European School on Magnetism will be Magnetism and Societal Challenges, part of the Series of the European School on Magnetism.
-The School will take place from Sep 28th to Oct 9th 2020 in Saarbrücken, Germany.
-The School is chaired by Leon Abelmann, in association with the magnetism communities of the Greater Region in Kaiserslautern (Germany) and Nancy (France).
-Saarbrücken can be conveniently reached by train/shuttle from both major airports Frankfurt and Paris Charles de Gaulle.
+The 2020 e-ESM will focus on Fundamentals of Magnetism, part of the Series of the European School on Magnetism.
+It will take place from Monday 28th Sep to Friday 2nd Oct 2020.
+The School is chaired by Olivier Fruchart and co-chaired by Leon Abelmann and Bertrand Dupé, in association with the magnetism communities of the Greater Region in Kaiserslautern (Germany) and Nancy (France).

 Like previous on-site editions of ESM, the 2020 School aims at providing a thorough understanding of magnetism based on a broad series of fundamental lectures, while offering the latest insights into up-to-date aspects of magnetism.
 This first online ESM has a duration shorter than an on-site ESM (five working days instead of ten), and hosts 70 young scientists instead of 100.

 Time is shared between academic lectures, question sessions, poster presentations, and project work in small teams.
 The attendees benefit from prominent scientists active in today's research, organized in a dual team of lecturers, and mentors available to the attendees while conducting the collaborative activities.

 e-ESM is addressed at young scientists, mainly PhD students and post-docs, both experimentalists and theoreticians.
 The school is an opportunity for young scientists from various fields to work cooperatively, share their expertise and build a network.

 e-ESM 2020 will be held remotely, with dates 28th Sep - 2 Oct 2020.
 The topic is "Fundamentals of Magnetism".
 Activities consist in lectures (15h), question sessions (4h), project work in small teams, and poster presentations.
 Registration is now closed, ending in the selection of 70 participants from all around Europe and beyond.